amirhesham65/tech-jobs-api/readme.md

 ---

-This API is a personal side project, and it was build by [Amir Hesham](https://github.com/amirhesham65) for educational purposes.
+This API is a personal side project, and it was built by [Amir Hesham](https://github.com/amirhesham65) for educational purposes.